 Snowman Sensory Activity– Use this baking soda dough recipe to make a sensory and fine motor material that kids can use to build skills.
 The baking soda dough provides a resistant material for strengthening hands.
 Click here to for the snowman baking soda dough directions.

 Snowman Gross Motor (slide deck)– Incorporate bilateral coordination, motor planning, crossing midline, and other gross motor skill areas with this snowman activity.
 Kids can follow along to the slide images.
 This makes a great brain break activity, too.
 This is a free Google slide deck.
 Click here for the snowman bilateral coordination activities.

-Snowman Math Activity/Fine Motor– This counting/adding/subtracting activity builds eye-hand coordination, and fine motor skills.
+Snowman Fine Motor Activity– This counting/adding/subtracting activity builds eye-hand coordination, and fine motor skills.
 Make snowmen from recycled egg cartons.
 This is a great activity for breaking down numbers.
 Click here for this snowman math activity.

-Slide deck- Use this build a snowman activity in virtual lessons or teletherapy to work on eye-hand coordination, visual scanning, handwriting, or typing.
+Snowman Eye-Hand Coordination Activity- We’ve made a ton of virtual therapy Slide decks for occupational therapy services, and this snowman themed task is one more.
+Use this build a snowman activity in virtual lessons or teletherapy to work on eye-hand coordination, visual scanning, handwriting, or typing.

 Graph a Snowman- For kids working on executive functioning skills like metacognition, organization, task completion, prioritization, and planning, a “graph a snowman” task is a great activity.
 You’ll find this printable resource in our Snowman Therapy Kit.